laristra/ristra_spackages/README.md

 ## Basic Usage

 We assume the user wish to work in the home directory and already have a spack instance setup.
+The minimum required version of spack is 0.15.0.

 To get the content of this repo
 ```